 ▚Shouting Into The Void

 Unless you're a rockstar working on some hot product or share insight into unseen territory, nobody will care.
 Just a dude with a blog?
 Nobody will care.
-Yet another poor soul acting out his Java Stockholm Syndrome?
+Yet another poor soul acting out their Java Stockholm Syndrome?
 Nobody will care.
 Looking at your visitor stats you will be able to identify your readers by their screen resolution.

 At least at first.
 After a couple of months things will pick up and you will actually have readers.
 My stats went from 10 per day to about 100 when, after three months, a couple of my articles ended up on Reddit, JavaCodeGeeks and DZone.
 Within another six months it grew to about 200 per day plus peaks.
 That was fall 2015 and nothing much changed since then.